GlitchedMythos/se-widgets/phasmophobia_evidence_v2/readme.md

     !oo cr motion sa

-Individual Objectives can be used and can be toggled on and off
+Individual Objectives can be used and can be toggled on and off. **NOTE**: Using single objectives requires updating the *html* and *js* files manually from the github if using one-click installer.

 To get `Smudge`